walter-a-jablonowski/Scheduler/README.md

 - `type`:       Type of task ('URL' or 'Script')
 - `name`:       Unique identifier for the task (used for caching and reference)
-- `url`:        URL tasks only: The full URL without query parameters
+- `url`:        URL tasks only: The full URL without query parameters (supports placeholders)
-- `file`:       Script tasks only: Full path to the script file
+- `file`:       Script tasks only: Full path to the script file (supports placeholders)
-- `args`:       (Optional) Named arguments (URL: converted to query parameters, Script: available as variables)
 - `startDate`:  (Optional) YYYY-MM-DD HH:MM:SS task will only run from this time onwards (you may edit this at any time)
   - you may also set this when a task already has been run
 - `interval`:   Time interval between runs